 Holding the 10-year-old boy by the hand, occupational therapist Krista Stephens leads Joshua into her classroom, where a two-foot-tall talking robot awaits them.

-“You ready to work with Milo?” asks Stephens, guiding Joshua to a seat at a small table where he and Milo the robot practice standard greetings and social behaviors that would seem basic for most children—but not for autistic kids.
+“You ready to work with Milo?” asks Stephens, guiding Joshua to a seat at a small table where he and Milo the robot practice standard greetings and social behaviors that would seem basic for most children—but not for kids with autism.
 “Say hi to Milo,” Stephens prompts, as Joshua reaches to touch the robot’s hand when it waves to him, then mimics the wave with his own hand.
 “Say hi to Milo,” Joshua repeats.

 Fourth grader Joshua is one of 10 autistic students working with Milo at Lester Elementary, a 445-student school in Florence, South Carolina, where one in four students is autistic.
 Sixteen districts in the state are test-driving Milo as part of a three-year pilot with the state Department of Education that will determine if there’s enough student benefit to bring the robot to more schools.

 Released in 2013 by RoboKind, Milo features voice-activated lessons that aim to bolster autistic students’ communication, social and emotional, and behavioral skills.
 Alongside an educator, students work through modules like identifying emotions and expressing empathy following Milo’s verbal prompts and facial cues.
-In a session, Milo’s face may move through a range of expressions—angry, sad, happy, frustrated—his head and boy-like body will turn from side-to-side, and he will even dance sometimes for correct responses.
+In a session, Milo’s face moves through a range of expressions—angry, sad, happy, frustrated—while his head and boy-like body turn from side-to-side; sometimes, he even dances for correct responses.

 Assistive technology like Milo is becoming increasingly commonplace in schools as educators grapple with new ways to help autistic students who struggle to communicate with people, but seem to interact more easily with technology.
-Early studies have found that tools like robots can pique the interest of autistic children, improving engagement in therapy sessions and teaching them skills and behaviors that they apply in everyday situations—and, in some cases, with the people in their lives, connecting them more intimately to parents, siblings, and peers.
+Early studies have found that tools like robots can pique the interest of autistic children, improving engagement in therapy sessions and teaching them skills and behaviors that they apply in everyday situations—and, in some cases, with the people in their lives.

 “The benefit we get with technology is that we’re bringing something into a child or young person’s world that actually works for them and with them,” said Sue Fletcher-Watson, a senior research fellow at the University of Edinburgh in Scotland, who conducts research on tech-based interventions for autism.
 “It isn’t constantly making demands on them to be more like us, to be less autistic.”